 ELIGIBILITY AND COMPETITIONS

-- Only fully paid-up members of the Club who have an official WHS handicap index of up to the maximum of 54, unless otherwise specified, may take part in Competitions.
-All members must have a handicap index at the time of sign up to all knock out competitions on Intelligent Golf (IG).
-Entrants must have entered a minimum of 3 qualifying or acceptable scores in the past 12 months to be eligible to play in competitions.
-Players with 1 or 2 acceptable scores may enter competitions (except knock outs) but will not be eligible for prizes.
+- Only fully paid-up members of the Club who have an official WHS handicap index of 54 or less, unless otherwise specified, may take part in Club Competitions.
+To be eligible to win prizes entrants to invitation competitions (Am guests etc.) must have an officially recognised WHS handicap index.
+Players who do not have a handicap index may not enter.
+All members must have a handicap index at the time of sign up to all knock out competitions on Intelligentgolf.
+Handicap restrictions may apply to some competitions.
+Entrants must have entered/recorded a minimum of 6 qualifying or acceptable scores in the past 12 months to be eligible to win trophies or board competitions.
+Players with less than 6 acceptable scores may enter board competitions (except knock outs) but will not be eligible for the award of trophies but may still win prize money.

 - Country members may play in and may win any Club Competition apart from knock-out competitions, subject to the handicap requirements above.